chmouel/pipelines-as-code/docs/content/docs/guide/authoringprs.md

           value: "git-provider-token"
 ```

-Since we are using the dynamic variables we are able to reuse this on any
-PullRequest from any repositories.
+Because we're using those dynamic variables, this will work on any Pull Request in any repository.
+Talk about reusable!

-and for completeness, here is another example of how to set the GITHUB_TOKEN
-environment variable on a task step:
+And just to show you another way, here's how to set the `GITHUB_TOKEN` environment variable in a task step:

 ```yaml
 env: